The Containment Game in the plane: between the Firefighter Problem and Conway's Angel Problem: The Eighth Plane

 \subsection{Strategy analysis and proof of Theorem~\ref{thm: sub-linear win}}

-For the analysis of our strategy we require two auxiliary functions, $F_t$ and $\Phi_t$.
-Here we provide brief introduction to these, and reduce Theorem~\ref{thm: sub-linear win} to several propositions concerning their behaviour.
-We postpone the full definitions of these functions to Section~\ref{subsection: analysis}.
+Following the description of Spreader's strategy in $\Zei$, given in Sections~\ref{subsection: Zei strategy}-\ref{subsection: chi}, and the proof of its sparsity, given in Section~\ref{subsection: sparsity}, we dedicate the remainder of Section~\ref{section: eighth plane} to show that this strategy is indeed winning.

+To this end we now introduce several new notions, characterising them by their key properties and postponing their formal definition to later sections.

-Given a segment $S\in\seg_t$, we associate deleted vertices with $S$ at different times.
-We shall define an increasing sequence of sets $F_t(S)\subset \FF_t$, which represent the set of deleted vertices associated with $S$ up to time $t$, writing $f_t(S) := |F_t(S)|$.
-It will be useful to define the game with an arbitrary initial set of deleted vertices, denoted by $\FF_0$.
+Given a segment $S\in\seg_t$, we define an increasing sequence of sets $F_t(S)\subset \FF_t$, which describe the deleted vertices associated with $S$ up to time-step $t$.
+For a formal definition see~\eqref{eq: firefighters def} below.
+For handling the half-plane and the entire plane graphs, it will be useful to define the game with an arbitrary initial set of deleted vertices, denoted by $\FF_0$.